Kittyfisto/Metrolib/Documentation/Metrolib.Controls.AddButton/README.md

 # AddButton

-A button that can be used to add things (files, items to a list, etc...)
+A button that can be used to add things (files, items to a list, etc...).
+                Displays a plus sign.

 ### Unfocused